Compare any two graphics cards:

 Intro

-Compare that to the Radeon R5 M255, which makes use of a 28 nm design.
-AMD has set the core speed at 940 MHz.
-The DDR3 memory runs at a frequency of 1000 MHz on this particular model.
-It features 320 SPUs along with 20 Texture Address Units and 8 ROPs.
+Compare all of that to the Radeon R5 M255, which makes use of a 28 nm design.
+AMD has clocked the core speed at 940 MHz.
+The DDR3 RAM is set to run at a speed of 1000 MHz on this model.
+It features 320 SPUs along with 20 Texture Address Units and 8 Rasterization Operator Units.

 Display Graphs